Slave’s grave vandalized in UK city in apparent retaliation

 Police said they have received a report of criminal damage to a monument at Henbury Parish Church.
 It said it believed the incident took place on Tuesday or Wednesday, and appealed for anyone with information to come forward.

+Bristol Diocese said it was “shocked and saddened” to hear about the damage.

+“We’re in touch with the council and the police about the incident and praying for peace and reconciliation,” it said in a statement.

-Historic England said the tomb was an early example of a memorial to a man born into slavery and who ended his life as a servant in an English aristocratic household.
+Historic England said the tomb provided valuable evidence for research into the “clouded early history of black people in England.”
+It said the tomb was an early example of a memorial to a man born into slavery and who ended his life as a servant in an English aristocratic household.
 He died on Dec.
 12, 1720.

 During his life, Scipio Africanus was a servant to Charles Howard, the 7th Earl of Suffolk.